International Debt Collection Agency: What Creditors Should Expect

 Domestic claims.
 A US creditor with a US debtor should use a domestic specialist.
 International networks carry cross-border overhead that adds no value to a same-country file.

 Consumer debt.
 International networks are built for B2B commercial claims.
-Consumer debt is governed by FDCPA (15 USC 1692) in the US and analogous rules abroad; specialist consumer agencies are a better fit.
+Consumer debt is governed by FDCPA (15 USC 1692) in the US and analogous rules abroad.

 Claims under $1,500.
 Agency minimums and local-counsel floors typically erase economics on small sums.